citrus-finance/citrus-docs/docs/products/stable.md

 # Stable

 The Citrus stablecoin is core to the ecosystem.
 It will be used to collect fees and distribute earnings.
-It's an over collaterised dollar-pegged stablecoin backed third-party stablecoins deposited into ERC4626 vaults.
+It's an over-collateralized dollar-pegged stablecoin backed third-party stablecoins deposited into ERC4626 vaults.

-Whinin the ecosystem, its main goal is to be used to buyback tokens earned as fees from all the products.
+Within the ecosystem, its main goal is to be used to buyback tokens earned as fees from all the products.
 The reason we had to create our own token is so that we could make Citrus a multi-chain protocol as it will be burned as we earn fees and minted as we distribute earnings.

 Outside the ecosystem it is a yield bearing stablecoin used to exchange goods and services.